Here are some of the most common questions about the National Student Government Summit.

 16. Can I see the schedule and workshops in advance?

 Yes!
 Click on Schedule.
 It is updated constantly with any changes or improvements to the program.

 17. Is Internet free at the conference hotel?

 Yes!
-In 2017, all guests staying at the Hyatt Regency Washington on Capitol Hill will get free Internet (normally $14.95 per day).
+In 2018, all guests staying at the Sheraton Pentagon City Hotel will get free Internet (normally $14.95 per day).

 18. Do we have to attend the conference to win one of the American Student Leader Awards?